Theory dependence of black hole interior reconstruction and the extended strong subadditivity: The setup

-In this subsection we describe our physical system mathematically, which is shown in the figure \ref{fig:two-sided-geometry}.
-The black hole $\chi _0$ at an inverse temperature $\beta$ is coupled to a bath $\chi _1$ at the same temperature.
-A bath for us is a quantum mechanical system where we can neglect gravitational effects; for simplicity we will assume gravity is absent in this region altogether.
-We will introduce two non-interacting CFTs called CFT$_1$ and CFT$_2$ with central charges $c_1$ and $c_2$ of which CFT$_1$ lives in the full spacetime, and CFT$_2$ only in the gravitating AdS$_2$ bulk.
-This is done by setting transparent boundary condition for CFT$_1$ and reflecting boundary conditions for CFT$_2$.
-One special feature for CFT$_2$ however is that its boundary conditions will be random.
-In the dual holographic side this arises from ``unknown couplings" whose information is present in a system called journal $\chi _2$ \cite{Almheiri:2021jwq}.
-As we mentioned, our framework is of AdS-JT gravity, which comes next.
+Consider a black hole solution of JT gravity with inverse temperature $\beta$ coupled to a bath having the same temperature.
+We assume that gravity is absent in the bath.
+We introduce two CFTs into this spacetime.
+They will be referred as CFT$_1$ and CFT$_2$.
+The CFT$_1$ has central charge $c_1$ and CFT$_2$ has central charge $c_2$.
+The CFT$_2$ is restricted to the gravitating AdS$_2$ region, while the CFT$_1$ lives in the full spacetime, which is the AdS$_2$ and the bath region together.
+This is done by setting transparent boundary conditions for fields in CFT$_1$ and reflecting boundary conditions for fields in CFT$_2$.
+Both the CFTs are coupled to the metric in the gravitational region.
+However, they are not coupled to the dilaton field.
+This makes the black hole spacetime locally AdS$_2$, even though gravity is dynamical in the black hole region.
+We also assume that CFT$_1$ and CFT$_2$ do not directly interact with each other.
+An additional feature of CFT$_2$ is that the boundary conditions of the fields in this theory are drawn from a distribution.
+In the dual holographic side this arises from ``unknown couplings" whose information is present in the aforementioned system called journal \cite{Almheiri:2021jwq, Qi:2021oni, Renner:2021qbe}.